Person in a white shirt browses racks of clothing in a store. Photo by Farah from Burst.

 Just consider how unlikely it would be that a car dealership would get a newsletter signup, shoot out a 10 percent discount code via email, and close a deal later that day.
 But that's exactly how it works in ecommerce, where lead generation moves at digital speeds.

-But Who is Your Lead?
+But Who Is Your Lead?

 No two leads are the same, but they should at least have certain similarities that would indicate whether they would be a good lead for your business or not.
 For example, a home decor shop might get 10 newsletter signups in one day.
 Of these signups: